dsanz/liferaty-docker-images-support-demo/tutorials/04_liferay_in_multicontainer.rst

 Therefore, some adjustments must be made in the application descriptor:

 * Using distributed `volume drivers <https://docs.docker.com/engine/extend/legacy_plugins/#volume-plugins>`_ to define the different volumes for the ``database``, ``search`` and ``liferay`` (documents & media) storage.
+This will make volumes available to all nodes in the swarm.
 * Substituting bind-mounts by distributed volumes or, alternatively, create child docker images where the bind-mounted files are part of the image layered filesystem.

 Nevertheless, for a single-node swarm, these considerations do not apply.